monicacrespo/bootcamp-backend-student-rest-api-rentals/1.essential/README.md

 ### Mock Mode
-Make sure the API_MOCK environment variable is `true` in the .env file in the root directory of this project: `API_MOCK=true`
+Make sure the API_MOCK environment variable is `true` in the `.env` file in the root directory of this project: `API_MOCK=true`

 ### MongoDb Mode
 `API_MOCK=false`

-In the root directory of this project there is an "airbnb" folder with the airbnb sample MongoDB database.
+In the root directory of this repository there is an "airbnb" folder with the airbnb sample MongoDB database.
 You could also find it [here](https://www.mongodb.com/docs/atlas/sample-data/).
 In order to restore it to our Docker container that runs the Mongo image, you need to run the following command: `npm run start:console-runners`.
 Then you need to select `seed-data` and enter the following information:

->> Seed data path: `airbnb`
+>> Seed data path: `../airbnb`
 >> Docker container name: `listings-and-reviews-db`
 >> Database name: `airbnb`

 Seed data path: path in your file system
 Docker container name: you can see this name in docker-compose.yml file.